How Do Motivation

 Combining motivation and positive thinking, John actually decided to see the event of being fired as a very good thing, and kept on writing his thesis.

 The best thing was that within three weeks he was called from the same job for a permanent position.
 He decided to see that in a positive way, too!

 As you see in the story above, you can combine motivation and positive thinking to help you achieve a desired goal.
 In the end, keeping yourself motivated is entirely up to you.
 Help yourself to a motivation quote.

 Motivation and positive thiking have a lot to do with the attitude you choose to have towards life.

-One of the best motivation and positive thinking books I read is Paul Arden's "Whatever you think, think the opposite".
-This book has a strong message that could help you find motivation within yourself.
+One of the best motivation and positive thinking books I read is Paul Arden's 'Whatever you think, think the opposite'.
+This book has a strong message that can help you find motivation within yourself.